By Dana Kim, Crypto Markets Analyst

 Moving forward, two emerging trends could significantly shape the DeFi landscape:

-1. Regulatory Scrutiny: As incidents like the Dolomite withdrawal gain prominence, expect regulators to tighten their grip on DeFi platforms.
+Regulatory Scrutiny: As incidents like the Dolomite withdrawal gain prominence, expect regulators to tighten their grip on DeFi platforms.
 According to a Crypto Regulatory Analyst, Jessica Smith at Financial Insights Corp, “This rug pull underscores the need for stricter regulations in the DeFi space.”
-Within 12 to 18 months, compliance requirements will likely increase, pushing more platforms to prioritize transparency.
+Within 12 to 18 months, compliance requirements will likely increase, pushing more platforms to prioritize transparency, similar to the changes discussed in Crypto Clarity Act insights.

 For investors, these trends suggest a more regulated environment where due diligence can help rebuild trust.
 However, vigilance remains paramount as elite influencers continue to navigate the DeFi waters with less-than-transparent maneuvers.